2020 – a big year to face up to some rocky issues, explore new ground, and re-frame narratives while avoiding going down

 7. Newly learned skill – chairing conferences is like conducting.
 Containing repetitive loud voices (tending towards ‘rabbit holes’): encouraging quiet informed ones (facing up to ‘rocks’) enables a wider range of views to be heard.
 Plenty of roving mics, no mission statements, cabaret table layout: all help positive disruptive thinking, less confirmation bias agitation.

 Rocks to think about and not avoid

 8. Agro-chemicals – Rothamsted Research has warned of resistance by weeds to herbicides.
 Question your agronomist closely.
 Min till, zero till may/may not be the panacea but gear up to doing things differently to your predecessors.
 Look even closer at insecticide use.

 9. Meat – read this Prof David Hughes interview.
 Listen to trends.
 They may not be a fad.
-But it need not be a threat if UK livestock farmers sell their story better.
-Not easy – as the UK is a highly urbanised selective, savvy society prone to rose-tinted glasses – but there’s room for indoor chicken, grass-fed beef, vertical veg, smarter sheep grazing, home-grown bacon, and onshore fish farms.
+But it need not be a threat to UK livestock farmers if sell their story better.
+Not easy – as the UK is a highly urbanised savvy society prone to rose-tinted glasses – but there’s room for indoor chicken, grass-fed beef, vertically farmed veg, smarter sheep grazing, home-grown bacon, and onshore fish farms.

 10. Trees – too simple.
 Too populist.
 Too purist.
 But with plenty of potential for shelter belts, urban fringe forest, planting bracken infested slopes with mixed conifers/broadleaves over less paperwork better lead by government policy.
 Oh, and look after hedges.
 Especially old ones.

 Sign up to Reconciliation countryside!